The Strangers: Prey at Night: Critical response

-It received mostly positive reviews from fans of the genre.
-Bloody Disgusting gave the film a positive review, saying, "The Strangers: Prey At Night really takes The Strangers to the next level, and serves as a perfect introduction to The Strangers for new horror fans.
+The film received mostly positive reviews from fans of the genre.
+Bloody Disgusting gave a positive review saying, "The Strangers: Prey At Night really takes The Strangers to the next level, and serves as a perfect introduction to The Strangers for new horror fans.
 You can go back and watch The Strangers and be just as happy for their previous relentless onslaughts".
 IGN also praised the film, writing that "Skillfully made, spooky, stylish, and featuring some quite good character work, The Strangers: Prey at Night stands much taller than the 2008 original.
 The central killers are plenty scary, and some of the images on display would make John Carpenter proud."
 Writing for /Film, Candice Frederick also gave the film a positive review with a 7/10 rating, writing that "Though its characters may fumble and its winks to the first film may not be as slick as I'd like them to be, Prey at Night does maintain the original commitment of presenting horror to the most mundane.
 It doesn't just disrupt an innocent setting of a quiet suburb...It is that relentless seclusion, heightened by a haunting soundtrack of otherwise harmless songs."

 Brian Douglas from The Hollywood Reporter praised the tone of the film, writing, "While the original Strangers was devoid of any sense of the '80s, instead opting for a kind of timeless modern quality, Roberts' sequel boasts its stylistic debts, with everything from camera shots, and music choices culled from the '80s, forming an impressionistic collage of a time period that feels made for the big screen."
 Staci Wilson writing for Dread Central also praised the film, writing "Aside from the quick setup introducing the targets, The Strangers: Prey at Night really is a nonstop thrill ride.
 I know it's a cliché, but sometimes you've just got to call it as you see it.
 I was breathless from start to finish.
 Kudos to Roberts on his best movie yet!
 He was wise to amp up the atmosphere with a kick-ass original score and flawless cinematography."